Cache La Poudre River flowing through northern Fort Collins Colorado

 Shift to Big Laramie, Boulder Creek, or Clear Creek if the Poudre is still too high or warm.

-Poudre Canyon corridor
+Poudre Canyon area

 Forest Service access for classic roadside freestone water and short exploratory stops.